functorz-tech/momen_doc/data/parameter.md

 ---
 description: >-
-  Learn how to use parameters in Momen, including path, query and input parameters.
+  Learn how to use parameters in Momen, including path, query, and input parameters.
 ---

-An application consists of different parts, which involves data transfer between these parts.
+An application consists of different parts, which involve data transfer between these parts.
 For example, between pages, components, and action flows.
 In Momen, data transfer is achieved through parameters.

 # Path and Query Parameters: Data Transfer Between Pages